6 October 2021 @ 5:00 pm – 6:30 pm PDT

-What are the good edibles and the dangerously toxic fungi in Southwest BC?
+What are the good edibles and the dangerously toxic fungi in Southwestern BC?
 Come enjoy the mycelial musings of Dr. Kent Brothers, local mycologist and member of the Vancouver Mycological Society, and learn the basics of mushroom identification before the end of the season.
 Kent will answer many of your mushroom questions, including: What is a mushroom/fungus?
-How many kinds of fungi are there? and How do you tell if one is edible/toxic?
+How many kinds of fungi are there?
+And, how do you tell if one is edible/toxic?

 Kent will illustrate the edible & toxic fungi with photos and discuss how to differentiate look-alikes.